Probing orbits of stellar mass objects deep in galactic nuclei with quasi-periodic eruptions: Summary and discussion

 We will improve these model limitations and apply the improved analysis on all the existing QPE sources in a follow-up work, where the SMBH spin is straightforward to take into consideration in the EMRI orbits, and the emission model systematics may be improved with a simulation motivated model and/or a hierarchical inference method \cite{Isi2019} widely used in the GW community.

+Recently, QPEs with recurrence times of $\sim $ 3 weeks was found in source Swift J0230+28 \cite{Evans2023,Guolo2024}, and it is interesting to see whether these QPEs fit in the same framework.

-\acknowledgments We thank Liang Dai, Dong Lai and Bin Liu for enlightening discussions.
-Cong Zhou thanks Jialai Kang, Shifeng Huang, Giovanni Miniutti for helpful discussions on the X-ray data analysis and Qian Hu for valuable discussion.
+\acknowledgments We thank the referee for carefully reading this paper and providing encouraging and valuable comments.
+We thank Liang Dai, Dong Lai and Bin Liu for enlightening discussions.
+We also thank Jialai Kang, Shifeng Huang, Giovanni Miniutti for helpful discussions on the X-ray data analysis and Qian Hu for valuable discussion.
 Lei Huang thanks for the support by National Natural Science Foundation of China (11933007,12325302), Key Research Program of Frontier Sciences, CAS (ZDBS-LY-SLH011), Shanghai Pilot Program for Basic Research-Chinese Academy of Science, Shanghai Branch (JCYJ-SHFY-2021-013).
 Y.P.L. is supported in part by the Natural Science Foundation of China (grants 12373070, and 12192223), the Natural Science Foundation of Shanghai (grant NO. 23ZR1473700).
 The calculations have made use of the High Performance Computing Resource in the Core Facility for Advanced Research Computing at Shanghai Astronomical Observatory.

 This paper made use of data from XMM-Newton, an ESA science mission with instruments and contributions directly funded by the ESA Member States and NASA.